+On no account should a child come to school with medicine if he/she is unwell.
 Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.
 If a pupil refuses their medication, they should not be forced, the school will contact the parent/guardian and if necessary the emergency services.
-Pupils should not bring medication to school for self-administration (except for inhalers).
+Pupils should not bring any medication to school for self-administration.

-The school will keep a small stock of paracetamol and antihistamine, for administration with parental consent for symptoms that arise during the school day.
+The school will keep a small stock of paracetamol and antihistamine, for administration with parental consent (template B or gained at the time of administration) for symptoms that arise during the school day.
 All other medication must be supplied by the parent/guardian in the original pharmacist's container clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
-Medicines must be delivered to the school office with the consent form.
-The school will inform the parent/guardian of the time and dose of PRN medication administered at the time of administration by Bromcom message/letter.
+Medicines must be delivered to the school office with the appropriate consent form Template C and/or C1 (Appendix 2).
+The school will inform the parent/guardian of the time and dose of any medication administered at the end of each day by at the end of each day by telephone.